sayali0512/LAMP/docs/Ansible-Moodle-install_updated.md

 ## Prerequisites
 To install Moodle, you must prepare your system environment as follows:
 - Deploy a LAMP stack (the Controller VM will be created that will host the Moodle installation).
-To support the current installation script, the LAMP stack must be running:
+To support the current installation, the LAMP stack must be running:
 	*	Ubuntu 16.04 LTS
 	*	Nginx web server 1.10.3
-	*	MySQL PaaS 5.6,5.7 or 8.0 database server
+	*	MySQL PaaS 5.6, 5.7 or 8.0 database server
 	*	PHP 7.2, 7.3, or 7.4
 - Make sure the Ansible VM is located in the Azure resource group and region that hosts the Controller VM.